cogent3/ensembldb3/doc/accounts_species.rst

     export ENSEMBLDBRC="~/path/to/ensembldbrc/"

 .. note::
-    The ``species.tsv`` file has at least 2, and up to 3, fields per line: species name, common name, species name synonymn.
+    The ``species.tsv`` file has at least 2, and up to 3, fields per line: species name, common name, species name synonym.

 Look up a species common name
 -----------------------------

 This can be done using the species name.
-Note that some synonymns are supported.
+Note that some synonyms are supported.

 .. doctest::